alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 ## Channel Order

-Receiver SHOULD provide a `urn:x-matrox:cap:transport:channel_order` capability for opaque AM824 multiplexed audio streams and PCM audio streams to indicate its support for the channels characteristics within an ST 2110-30 or ST 2110-31 stream produced by a Sender.
+A Receiver SHOULD provide a `urn:x-matrox:cap:transport:channel_order` capability for opaque AM824 multiplexed audio streams and PCM audio streams to indicate its support for the channel characteristics within an ST 2110-30 or ST 2110-31 stream produced by a Sender.
 The capability MUST follow the ST 2110 `channel-order` convention.
-The `channel_order` capability allows a Receiver to describe the number of audio sub-streams that it supports and, for each one, the channel configuration and whether it is linear PCM or non-PCM data.
+The `channel_order` capability allows a Receiver to describe the number of audio sub-Streams that it supports and, for each one, the channel configuration and whether it is linear PCM or non-PCM data.

-A Controller MAY verify the compliance of Receivers with an active Sender, for opaque AM824 multiplexed audio streams and PCM audio streams, using the Sender's SDP transport file to check for the format-specific `channel-order` parameter.
+A Controller SHOULD verify the compliance of Receivers with an active Sender for opaque AM824 multiplexed audio streams and PCM audio streams using the Sender's SDP transport file to check for the format-specific `channel-order` parameter.

 A Sender MAY provide a `urn:x-matrox:cap:transport:channel_order` capability to indicate the channel ordering that it supports.
 A Controller MAY use a Sender's `urn:x-matrox:cap:transport:channel_order` capability to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-matrox:cap:transport:channel_order` capability in its [IS-11][] `constraints/supported` endpoint (Matrox products usually do not support being constrained).
-A Controller MAY constrain a Sender's `urn:x-nmos:cap:format:channel_count` capability instead of `urn:x-matrox:cap:transport:channel_order`, selecting the required number of channel corresponding to the `channel_order`.
+A Controller MAY constrain a Sender's `urn:x-nmos:cap:format:channel_count` capability instead of `urn:x-matrox:cap:transport:channel_order`, selecting the required number of channels corresponding to the `channel_order`.
 A Sender is required as per IS-11 to support being constrained by the `urn:x-nmos:cap:channel_count` capability.
-If multiple `channel_order` have the same number of channels the Sender MAY select anyone matching the number of channels.
+If multiple `channel_order` values have the same number of channels, the Sender MAY select any one matching the number of channels.
 A Sender MUST NOT support being constrained on the `urn:x-matrox:cap:transport:channel_order` capability for fully described AM824 multiplexed audio streams.

 > Note: The `urn:x-matrox:cap:transport:channel_order` and `urn:x-nmos:cap:format:channel_count` are competing capabilities expressing/constraining the same entity.
 It is advised to constrain only one of them and let the other unconstrained.

 ## Audio layers

-A Receiver SHOULD provide a `urn:x-matrox:cap:format:audio_layers` capability for fully described AM824 multiplexed audio streams to indicate its support for the channels characteristics within an ST 2110-31 stream produced by a Sender.
-The `urn:x-matrox:cap:format:audio_layers` capability allows a Receiver to describe the number of audio sub-streams that it supports.
-A Receiver SHOULD also provide sub-streams capabilities for each audio layer to indicate what audio sub-streams it supports.
+A Receiver SHOULD provide a `urn:x-matrox:cap:format:audio_layers` capability for fully described AM824 multiplexed audio streams to indicate its support for the channel characteristics within an ST 2110-31 stream produced by a Sender.
+The `urn:x-matrox:cap:format:audio_layers` capability allows a Receiver to describe the number of audio sub-Streams that it supports.
+A Receiver SHOULD also provide sub-Stream capabilities for each audio layer to indicate what audio sub-Streams it supports.

 A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file by checking for the format-specific `channel-order` parameter or by checking the Sender's mux Flow `urn:x-matrox:cap:format:audio_layers` attribute and parent sub-Flows attributes.

 A Sender MAY provide a `urn:x-matrox:cap:format:audio_layers` capability to indicate the number of audio layers that are supported.
 A Controller MAY use the Sender's capabilities to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 Only the number of audio layers MAY be constrained.
 A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-matrox:cap:format:audio_layers` capability in its [IS-11][] `constraints/supported` endpoint.

 A Controller MAY use IS-11 to constrain the Sender's sub-Flows to make them compliant with the Receiver.

+> Note: The `urn:x-matrox:cap:format:audio_layers` and its associated sub-Stream capabilities align with the hierarchical mux concept defined in the [Receiver Capabilities](ReceiverCapabilities.md) specification, where Constraint Sets use the `urn:x-matrox:cap:meta:format` and `urn:x-matrox:cap:meta:layer` meta attributes to describe the nested structure of a multiplexed Flow or Stream.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
 [IS-04]: https://specs.amwa.tv/is-04/ "AMWA IS-04 NMOS Discovery and Registration Specification"